covid19folding/AzureSpotVMWorker/README.md

 Use the StartAzureV2Vm Automation Runbook to automatically start your folding worker VMs if they are evicted due to demand: https://gallery.technet.microsoft.com/scriptcenter/Start-Azure-ARM-VMs-66fb875d

 Please reach out to me if I can help with your setup: info@covid19folding.org or @josh_heffner on Twitter.
+More info on this project can be found on my site: https://joshheffner.com/how-to-run-foldinghome-on-azure-spot-vms/